hyosung11/OSSD/NOTES.md

 - There is a bug/problem that interferes with their use of the project
 - They want to add additional functionality to the project.

 Sometimes, you are just interested in something cool and want to learn about it.
-Some projects have a "janitorial" list of things to do, relatively straightforward tasks that can help you get your feet wet.
-Beginning contributors who go on to become important to a project rarely start with patches that do not affect functionality, such as those that just tidy up code appearance.
+Some projects have a "janitorial" list of things to do, relatively straightforward tasks that can help you get your feet wet. **Beginning contributors who go on to become important to a project rarely start with patches that do not affect functionality, such as those that just tidy up code appearance.** [So make a significant contribution from the start.]

 ###### Identify Maintainers and Their Work Flows and Methods

 There will always be maintainers whose job is to carefully review code submissions.
 Having a good relationship with relevant maintainers is absolutely crucial.
 There may be one maintainer for the whole project (perhaps the benevolent dictator), but, for projects with many pieces and large communities, there will be subsystem maintainers as well.
 A good example is the Linux kernel community.
 The job of a maintainer is difficult.
 They have to:

 - Understand and review all submissions.
 - Make sure they add something other than complication and do not introduce bugs.